This page contains all the lists and resources you will need as we get ready for Appalachia 2026!

 Allergens: Please note if your recipe includes peanuts, cashews or walnuts.

-Freeze your meals by Saturday, June 1.
+Freeze your meals by Sunday, May 31st.
 This will ensure they are completely frozen by the time we leave for Kentucky.

 TWO BOXES OF CEREAL: Pick your favorite type!

-~8 PIECES OF FRUIT: Pick your favorite type!
+~6 PIECES OF FRUIT: Pick your favorite type!
 We recommend apples, oranges and clementines, as they keep best.
 (Bananas go by very quickly in the heat, so we will purchase them in Kentucky).

 Allergies: Please note if your recipe includes peanuts, cashews or walnuts.

-View the instructions in printable form!
+View these instructions in printable form!

-When we sign up for meals, we will also sign up for "incidental" food items - these are things that we need for the week but we do not need so much that everyone must bring the items.
+When we sign up for meals, we will also sign up for "incidental" food items - these are things that we need for the week, but we do not need so much that everyone must bring the items.
 This includes things like peanut butter, jelly, salad dressing, drink mix and tuna.

 You can start bringing in non-perishable food items during the last few meetings.
 We have space to store these at St. George.
-Your frozen meals, fruit and cookies/brownies should not be brought in until the day we leave for Kentucky!
+Your frozen meals, fruit and cookies/brownies/bars should not be brought in until the day we leave for Kentucky!

 KEY REMINDERS